bell-kevin/Chapter13exerciseProjectPAYROLL/README.md

 # Chapter13exerciseProjectPAYROLL

-a project that will simulate a weekly payroll.
+A project that will simulate a weekly payroll.
 This payroll includes 2 types of employees -- managers and hourly employees.
 Managers have annual salaries, hourly employees have are paid by the hour.

 Use the following data: